jdelasrivas-lab/RdeeplearningNN-bioage/README.md

 DeepNeuralNetworks4R
 ================
-Regression algorithm package for Omic data prediction in brain transcriptomics (although as a regression model, it can be applied to **any** problem with a dependent continuous variable).
+Regression algorithm package based on _**Deep Neural Networks**_ for Omic data prediction in brain transcriptomics (although as a regression model, it can be applied to **any** problem with a dependent continuous variable).

 Developer: Óscar González-Velasco [oscargv@usal.es] - _Bioinformatics and functional genomics group, Cancer Research Center Salamanca (CIC-IBMCC)_